akira-cn/babel-plugin-transform-private/README.md

 # Babel Private Field Plugin

-This is a plugin provide private fields in a ES6+ class.
+This is a plugin provide private fields in ES6+ class.
 It's not like [ECMAScript Private Fields](https://github.com/tc39/proposal-private-fields) proposal but auto transform any field start with '_' into private in a class.

 ## Usage